 1. Who you gonna call?

 The author of the op-ed piece suggested we only need to see a doctor when there’s an acute illness.
-Imagine waking up one morning with the flu.
+Imagine waking up one morning with a real need for an in-person doctor visit.
 You call a random doctor’s office and they get you in at 10am, right?
 Oh yes, that’ll happen or NOT!
-Most offices have a limited number of new patient slots—and they’re filled before the day even begins, especially during flu season.
+Most offices have a limited number of new patient slots—and they’re filled before the day even begins, especially during peak sickness seasons like the flu.
 Instead, you end up spending hours at a doc-in–the-box.

 2. Do I know you?